-- Security should be provided by the least obtrusive method such as the use of mortice deadlocks, window and door locks, an alarm system or internal security bars, internal timber window shutters or security film attached to the internal face of glazing, and other measures in preference to external security grilles. - External metal security doors and window grilles are permitted where they use simple, unembellished, rectangular bars in a vertical pattern or a pattern that reflects the configuration of the glazing bars, and are painted in recessive colours that match the colour of the door or window frame.
+- security should be provided by the least obtrusive method such as the use of mortice deadlocks, window and door locks, an alarm system or internal security bars, internal timber window shutters or security film attached to the internal face of glazing, and other measures in preference to external security grilles. - C8 External metal security doors and window grilles are permitted where they use simple, unembellished, rectangular bars in a vertical pattern or a pattern that reflects the configuration of the glazing bars, and are painted in recessive colours that match the colour of the door or window frame.

-- C9 Highly visible grilles embellished with pseudo period detail over windows and doors are not permitted. - C10 Roller shutters will not be permitted to windows or doors.
+- C9 Highly visible grilles embellished with pseudo period detail over windows and doors are not permitted. - C10 Roller shutters will not be permitted to windows or doors. - Some common examples of front doors are shown.
+All are panelled doors with stiles and rails up to the trype A and Type B are four panel doors, while Type C is a high-waisted Edwardian door.
+FIGURE 17 Door types Type A Mid View

 Some common examples of front doors are shown.
 All are panelled doors with stiles and rails.
-Type A and Type B are four panel doors, while Type C is a high-waisted Edwardian door.
+Type A and Type E are four panel doors, while Type C is a high-waisted Edwardian door.

-FIGURE 17 Door types

-Type A - Mid Victorian

-Some common examples of front doors are shown.
-All are panelled doors with stiles and rails.
-Type A and Type & any your panel doors, while Type C is a high-waisted Edwardian door.

 - 1 Top rail

 - 2 Stile

-- Miuntin
+- 3 Muntin

 - Mid rail

 - Bottom rail

 - Sunken panel

-- Raised field panel
+- Raised field panel 7

-- Bolection mould
+- 8 Bolection mould

-- Lamb's tongue mould
+- 9 Lamb's tongue mould

 - 10 Knob

-- Knocker
+- Knocker 11